 In Sparta, you can enjoy a nice meal, wander around the remaining archaeological sites, and maybe check out the Olive Oil Museum, as the Peloponnese is incredibly dense in olive trees and is a huge part of the culture.

 About 10 minutes away from the city center of Sparta is the ancient castle town of Mystras.
-Mystras is a UNESCO Heritage Site due to its importance being the last center of Byzantine Culture and is a great stop on any Peloponnese itinerary.
+Mystras is a UNESCO World Heritage Site due to its importance being the last center of Byzantine Culture.

 Where to Stay in Sparta